Yalies/Yalies/README.md

 The file that will be used for development is `.env.development`.

 Production environment variables are a bit different:
-- For frontend, environment variables live in `apphosting.yaml`.
+- For frontend, the `.env.production` file is used.
 - For backend, specify them in the Google Cloud console ([docs](https://cloud.google.com/run/docs/configuring/services/environment-variables#setting))
 	- Note that `$PORT` is automatically specified and should not be specified in the console